Ralim/IronOS/Documentation/Settings.md

 ### Setting: Shutdown timeout

-The time required with no movement or button-pressing before the device shuts off the tip heater completely and returns to the main idle screen.
+The amount of time, without movement or button presses, before the device shuts off the tip heater completely and returns to the main idle screen.

 On device help text: